northamerican/js-map-accessor/README.md

 ```

-Call each function in an array with argument:
+Call each function in an array, with arguments:
 ```js
 fnArr = [(a, b) => a + b, (a, b) => a - b];
 ```